Aaron-Hoffman/setlist-manager/README.md

 For spotify sign in to work locally add this to .env NEXTAUTH_URL="http://127.0.0.1:3000" since localhost is not useable as a callback url for spotify auth.

 ## TODO:
-- Create docs properly to allow someone to easily run the project locally and help me troubleshoot in the future.
+- Create docs properly to allow someone to easily run the project locally and help me troubleshoot in the future.  (ticket created)
-- Maybe dockerize
+- Maybe dockerize (ticket created)
 - Fix spotify api integration issues (show spotify logo beside songs that have a perfect match) ✅ **COMPLETED**
 - When a song doesn't have a match don't include it in the playlist and warn the user  ✅ **COMPLETED**
 - Allow reordering setlists with drag and drop. ✅ **COMPLETED**
 - Create printable setlists. ✅ **COMPLETED**
-- Method to send email or google calendar event to bandmates with setlist, playlist and event details. (maybe this requires adding an event type that a setlist could be linked to)
+- Method to send email or google calendar event to bandmates with setlist, playlist and event details. (ticket created)
+- Add time, location, details, maybe other properties to setlist to hold event details (ticket created)
-- User profile section.
+- User profile section. (ticket created)
-- Allow linking spotify after signing up with google.
+- Allow linking spotify after signing up with google. (ticket created)
 - Refactor to avoid code duplication.
 - Maybe allow a user to have a roster of musicians with contact info that could easily be added to an event from a list.
 - Be able to edit songs from setlist view ✅ **COMPLETED**